neluckoff/social_spam/README.md

 # Install from PyPI (recommended)
 pip install social-spam

+# With optional Telegram speedup (TgCrypto)
+pip install social-spam[telegram_speedup]

 # Or install from GitHub for latest dev version
 pip install -U https://github.com/neluckoff/social_spam/archive/master.zip
 ```

 **Requirements:** Python 3.8+

+> **Note:** `TgCrypto` is optional.
+Telegram works fine without it, but it can be 2-3x faster for bulk operations.
+If installation fails on your system, the base package will work perfectly.

 ---